 The software cannot drive a car.
 But software can collect data.
 Cars have near-field sensors, microphones, cameras, lidar, and radar.
 And then AI just starts learning.

 It learns how to make a right turn, how to make a left turn, how to go straight, how to recognize a stop sign, how to recognize a traffic light.
 Because of patterns, because it's got all this data.
 Once it sees a thousand stop signs, it can recognize a stop sign itself.
 That stop sign could be straight on.
-It can be cocked a little bit, it can be bent, and it recognizes it because it's seen it enough times.
+It can be cocked a bit, it can be bent, and it recognizes it because it's seen it enough times.

 “The reason that cars can drive now and they couldn't drive themselves 10 years ago or 20 years ago is because of the cloud.
 The cloud changed the game with AI”